 Recursion

 Recursion is an elegant alternative to loops for generating repetition.
 A function makes one or more calls to itself, trying to express the solution to a problem in terms of solutions to smaller subproblems.
 Consider the following recursive variant of the Python function to compute the prime factors of a natural number num.
-It must be invoked as primeFactors(num, 2) which returns the prime factors in a list.
+It must be invoked as primeFactors(num, 2), which returns the prime factors in a list.

 primes.py